Frequently Asked Questions

 • Luggage identification

-Securely attach the GEM Club luggage tags you received in the mail to each piece of luggage you are checking.
+Securely attach the GEM Club luggage tags you receive in the mail to each piece of luggage you are checking.
 We also recommend enclosing within your luggage a business card, as this may help the airline identify your bag if the outer tag is detached in transit.
-Lost or damaged luggage is the sole responsibility of the airlines.
+Lost or damaged luggage is the sole responsibility of the airline.

 • Packing tips